The Most Valuable Lessons We Learned From “Tuesdays With Morrie”

 “Do the kinds of things that come from the heart.
 When you do, you won’t be dissatisfied.
 You won’t be envious, and you won’t be longing for somebody else’s things.
 On the contrary, you’ll be overwhelmed with what comes back.”

 The reason why some people feel incomplete and unhappy is that they think only for themselves.
-Morrie taught us that selflessness and genuinely helping others brings us satisfaction and happiness.
+Morrie taught us that selflessness and genuinely helping others bring us satisfaction and happiness.

 The Only Thing That Dies Is Our Body, Not The Relationship We Have With Others